-COMMAND SCHOOL PROVIDES CEO'S AND SECURITY MANAGERS with the tools and training needed to not only defend their enterprise from violent threat – but to also extend these tools and training to their neighborhood or community, in order ensure its own safety and security.
+The missing link in corporate security planning is an active defense.
+Command school provides CEOs and Security Managers with the tools and training needed to not only defend their enterprise from violent threat – but to also extend these tools and training to their neighborhood or community, in order ensure its own safety and security.
 Just as traditional U.S. Army Special Forces training prepares the soldier to train, lead, and advise foreign populations in various aspects of defense and security, the Command School graduate will be able to work within a typically diverse American work force or community to help it defend against the chaos, disunity, and uncertainty that may result from degradation or collapse of the normal social order.

 Command School is Tier 1 training conducted in a seminar setting through discussion and participatory exercises including tabletop decision-making exercises that present and rehearse time-honored concepts of collective training, planning, and leadership adapted to the emerging threats confronting American communities.

 COMMMAND SCHOOL - Creating The Defended Enterprise